varun-kumar-sec/portswigger-labs-writeups/xss/README.md

 ☑ Reflected XSS into a template literal with angle brackets, single, double quotes, backslash and backticks Unicode-escaped

 ---

 ## Expert Labs

+☑ Reflected XSS with AngularJS sandbox escape

 ☑ Reflected XSS protected by CSP, with CSP bypass

-☑ Reflected XSS with AngularJS sandbox escape
+☑ Reflected XSS with event handlers and href attributes blocked

-[x] Reflected
 ---

 # 🧰 Tools Used